 The most important step towards getting rid of a flea infestation is to identify the problem.
-The first thing I do if I suspect that my poor dog has fleas is to run a flea comb through the fur.
+The first thing I do if I suspect that my poor dogs have fleas is to run a flea comb through their fur.
 I would even recommend doing this regularly, as your dog will look nice and at the same time you prevent flea infestations.
 And I’m all about flea prevention instead of flea annihilation.
 It’s just easier and it will save you a lot of trouble.
 The flea comb is a safe way to remove fleas and eggs from the fur of your pets and it’s a cheap investment.
 What makes a flea comb unique is the space between the teeth.
 It’s very small, allowing you to catch everything with it.
-Don’t overlook this excellent flea control product; it will help you get rid of fleas quick and painlessly.
+Don’t overlook this excellent flea control product; it will help you get rid of fleas quickly and painlessly.

 How I use the flea comb

-First I fill a bucket with water and soap.
-I use this to rinse my flea comb, at the same time killing the fleas if I find any.
-I recommend doing this outside, so the fleas that drop off won’t land on your floor and get away.
 My dog has long fur, so I have to use a normal comb first to even out the fur.
 After doing this, I take the flea comb and start combing around my dogs head.
 I then move down to the chest and the sides, ending up with the legs and tail.
 As you slowly make your way through the fur, regularly clean the flea comb in the bucket of water.
 Pay close attention to the area you are combing, as the fleas will try to get away from the comb.
 You can repeat this process a couple of times to make sure all the fleas are gone.

 Afterwards I pour out the water and give my dog a treat to associate the combing with something good.
 If you insist on combing your dog or cat indoors, you can put some plastic or a paper on the floor to catch the falling fleas.
 Remember that fleas jump and they will try to get away if they get the chance.
 If you choose to do this indoors, only fill half the bucket with water to prevent them from jumping out.